Xinyuan-L/SEGP/System Implementation.md

 The benefit of this is that developers can focus less on the framework and more on their own code.

-Features of SpringBoot:
+**Features of SpringBoot:**

-Create stand-alone Spring applications.
+* Create stand-alone Spring applications.

-Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files).
+* Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files).

-Provide opinionated 'starter' dependencies to simplify your build configuration.
+* Provide opinionated 'starter' dependencies to simplify your build configuration.

-Automatically configure Spring and 3rd party libraries whenever possible.
+* Automatically configure Spring and 3rd party libraries whenever possible.

-Provide production-ready features such as metrics, health checks, and externalized configuration.
+* Provide production-ready features such as metrics, health checks, and externalized configuration.

-Absolutely no code generation and no requirement for XML configuration.
+* Absolutely no code generation and no requirement for XML configuration.

 ![image](https://user-images.githubusercontent.com/45390078/116830197-74f0fe80-aba0-11eb-99e3-c02351786ba3.png)

-(1)The main directory
+1. **The main directory**

 | directory name    | relative path      |  main purpose                                             |
 | -------           | -----:             | :----:                                                    |